Kinane-dev/Spicy-Games-Engine/README.md

-# Spicy-Games-Engine V0.0.8
+# Spicy-Games-Engine
-3D Game Engine with Editor – Windows, Android &amp; PS2 export (Working on) This is a very early demo, we are working on scripting , import, texturing, add exporting.
+3D Game Engine with Editor – Windows, Android &amp; PS2 export (soon)

+!
+THIS IS A VERY EARLY PRE ALPHA DEMO !
+We are currently working on Windows export, script, importing assets, texturing, and more !